* As an Amazon affiliate, this site earns from qualifying purchases.

 This USCCB video reflection for the Nativity of the Blessed Virgin Mary explores the genealogy from Abraham to Joseph, connecting it to the Davidic kingdom and Jesus.
 It also discusses the concept of exile and suffering endured by God’s people.
 The central theme is Mary’s pivotal role in salvation history through her simple but profound “yes” to God, emphasizing that our own “yes” to God may lead to suffering but can change the world.
 The video encourages a deeper devotion to the Blessed Virgin Mary and reflects on how her example and intercession can help navigate life’s challenges and transformations in faith.

-Resources for the Nativity of the Blessed Virgin Mary
+Resources for the Feast of the Nativity of the Blessed Virgin Mary

 Fiat – Reflection and Discussion Questions